gsinghjay/LLMAdapterClient/IMPLEMENTATION.md

 **Step 13: Integration Tests**
 1. Write tests for Publisher and ChatClient integration:
-   - Test for end-to-end adapter publishing and consumption
+   - Test for manual adapter publishing process
-   - Test for automatic adapter updates in ChatClient
+   - Test for adapter announcements in ChatClient
    - Use the checkpoint adapters as test data instead of mocking adapter files

 **Step 14: System Configuration**